id-Software/DOOM-3-BFG/README.md

 * DX12 / Vulkan support through NVRHI (NVIDIA Rendering Hardware Interface) (thanks to Stephen Pridham for major porting effort)
 * Physically Based Rendering using GGX Cook-Torrence as in other modern engines (UE4, Unity) and 3D authoring tools like Blender 3.x or Adobe Substance
 * Baked Global Illumination using Irradiance Volumes and Image Based Lighting that fix the pitch black areas
-* Soft shadows using a fat shadow mapping atlas
+* Soft shadows using a fat shadow mapping atlas:
-	All 3 light types (point, spot, parallel/sun) are supported which means parallel lights (sun) use scene independent cascaded shadow mapping.
+	* All 3 light types (point, spot, parallel/sun) are supported which means parallel lights (sun) use scene independent cascaded shadow mapping.
 * True internal 64 bit HDR lighting with filmic ACES tone mapping and gamma-correct rendering in linear RGB space
 * Temporal Antialiasing (TAA) as a cheap alternative for MSAA and that works well with HDR and also improves PBR lighting